MAKE A NEW CLAIM 0333 999 8800

 Special Damages: this sum is awarded for out-of-pocket expenses and is therefore much easier to calculate.
 It is intended to reimburse the injured person for things such as medical costs, loss of earnings, adaptations to the home, etc. It is largely intended to put the injured person and their family back in the financial position they would have been in, had the accident not occurred.

-The value of a compensation settlement for an electric shock is based predominantly on the severity of the injuries sustained and the impact the accident has on the person’s life.
+The value of a compensation settlement for an electric injury is based predominantly on the severity of the injuries sustained and the impact the accident has on the person’s life.

 The Judicial College sets out guidelines for the compensation values of different types of injury.
 Needless to say, the greater the severity of the accident the more you will be compensated for your injuries.